Award for Excellence in Graduate Mentoring

 There are two awards each year: one for an untenured member of the graduate faculty and one for a tenured member of the graduate faculty who received their highest degree no more than twelve (12) years before the time of nomination.
 By inviting graduate students and Department Chairs to identify faculty in the early and early-middling stages of their career who embody excellence in mentoring, the Dietrich School seeks to reinforce and highlight practices that enhance the overall quality of graduate education.

 Each spring, the Dietrich School will recognize colleagues who best exemplify the considerable efforts and accomplishments of members of the graduate faculty serving as effective mentors of our graduate students.
-These awards are important examples of the School’s continuing efforts to cultivate a culture of excellence in mentoring.
-Each award carries a cash prize of $1,500 and the winners will be honored publicly.
+These awards are important examples of the School’s continuing efforts to cultivate a culture of inclusive excellence in mentoring.
+Each award carries a cash prize of $1,500.

 Graduate students and/or chairs of departments with graduate programs may nominate any eligible member of the graduate faculty.
-Nominations must be submitted as a single .pdf attached to an email to email@example.com by January 15, 2020, and must include, in this order:
+Nominations must be submitted as a single .pdf attached to an email to firstname.lastname@example.org , and must include, in this order:

 - A letter of nomination that addresses the particular ways the nominee has exhibited outstanding mentorship (2 page maximum).
 Please identify specific examples of unique contributions and accomplishments, innovative methods, and/or exceptionally valuable types of mentorship provided by the nominee.
 The letter should demonstrate the outcomes that resulted from such mentorship.
 The letter of nomination should include the primary nominator’s full name and University of Pittsburgh email address.